webux/ux-runner/README.md

 **jQuery selectors** yes I know you shouldn't use jQuery with Angular.
 But it is so much easier than trying to find which model property something is binding to.
 And because we look for selectors it is easy to wait for them.
 Runner is built on the concept of waiting.
 So for "find" it will keep trying to select that item until it times out.
 This means that if your application is running slow, multiple service calls, or misc other things before it is ready that is not a problem.
 You just increase the timeout time so it will keep trying as long as there is time.

 ## Getting Started ##
 The following files are included in the application.
+Please see the samples and use the "framed" example there as a way to start your applications.
+This enables you to not need to include runner or any other libraries into your project.
+They just need to run on the same domain.

 - ux-runner.js (the core of the runner)
 - config.js (config options for the runner)